Cubeir/Vanilla-RTX-App/README.md

 Vanilla RTX App (formely known as Vanilla RTX Tuner) is not associated or affiliated with Mojang Studios or Nvidia.

 ### PSA
-BetterRTX manager has been overhauled!
-You can now download and install presets directly from within the app, no more manual imports.
-Be sure to update!
+Check out the new pack updater window!
+You can now reinstall or update packs individually and see installed/available version statuses in one place!